influxdata/influxdb/CONTRIBUTING.md

 go get -u -f -t ./...
 ```

-To then bulid and install the binaries, run the following command.
+To then build and install the binaries, run the following command.
 They can be found in `$GOPATH/bin`.
 Please note that the InfluxDB binary is named `influxd`, not `influxdb`.

 ```bash
 go install ./...